conversejs/converse.js/docs/source/theming.rst

 Creating dist files
 ===================

-Once you've themed converse.js, you'll want to create new minified distribution files of all the JavaScript and CSS.
+Once you've themed Converse, you'll want to create new minified distribution files of all the JavaScript and CSS.

 Please refer to the :doc:`builds` section for information on how this is done.